Remember that your red lid rubbish bin is emptied weekly.

 What day is my rubbish collected?

 View our Waste Collection Days & Zones Map to find out which zone you are in and what day your bin is collected.
+To find out when your green and yellow lid bins are collected, view our Waste Collection Calendars for more information.

 Place your bin on the nature strip the night before your allocated collection date.
 Only normal household rubbish should be placed in your bin.
 It's important not to overload your bin or it will not be collected.